Government Communication Service Propriety Guidance

 Departments may wish to seek professional advice on the most appropriate and effective ways of meeting their publicity objectives.
 Directors of Communications can provide this advice both directly and in consultation with the wide range of private sector specialists that they commission and manage.
 Directors of Communications regularly exchange advice and experience with their opposite numbers in other government departments and, can consult the GCS propriety team and the Executive Director for Government Communication on matters of communications propriety, if required.
 They will advise if the matter needs further consideration by the Propriety and Ethics Team in the Cabinet Office, or by the Head of the Home Civil Service.
 Government publicity for proposals which are, or may become, the subject of legislation in Parliament remains a particularly sensitive area.
 Until such measures have become law, any government publicity must neither assume nor anticipate parliamentary approval.
 Ministers should make sure that all proposals for paid publicity (including, for example, leaflets) which refer to legislation in advance of parliamentary approval, together with the proposed distribution of the material, are considered by the Head of the Home Civil Service and copied to the Minister for the Cabinet Office.

 Paid publicity is used extensively by the Government to recruit people in various front line public services.
-This is generally non-controversial, but the cost must still be justified, proposals for paid advertising activity are subject to ERG approval.
+This is generally non-controversial, but the cost must still be justified.

 Value for money